-“This is a very bad idea,” said Tommy Empire outside his Cedar Ridge home.
+“This is a terrible idea,” said Tommy Empire outside his Cedar Ridge home.
 “This has got to be the dumbest thing I’ve seen since moving here from Vacaville.
 Peg and I are just going to keep our cats and dogs in until this cougar situation is cleared up.”

-Although many States, including California, allow for the possession of “Exotic Pets,” the selling and purchasing of them is prohibited.
+Although many states, including California, allow for the possession of “Exotic Pets,” the selling and purchasing of them are prohibited.
 And stupid.

 “Exotic animals do not make good companions,” said an Animal Control Officer who asked to remain anonymous, “They require special care, housing, diet, and maintenance that the average person cannot provide.
 When in the hands of private individuals, animals suffer due to poor care.
 They also pose safety and health risks to their possessors and any person coming into contact with them.”